sourcegraph/scip-rust/README.md

 ```

 That's really all it does.
 The [`scip-rust`] script in this repo is the same
-command with a few preflight checks and toolchain fallbacks --- drop it into
+command with a few preflight checks and toolchain fallbacks.
-`PATH` if you want a stable command name.

 ### Docker

-For CI, the `sourcegraph/scip-rust` image bundles everything:
+The `sourcegraph/scip-rust` image bundles everything:

 ``` sh
 docker run --rm -v "$PWD:/work" sourcegraph/scip-rust